“If I Had $1000000

-- Simmer for 1 1/2 to 2 hours, stirring regularly (about every 1/2 hour at first to every 15 minutes to every 5 minutes towards the end.)
+- Simmer for 2 to 3 hours (depends on your heat level), stirring regularly (about every 1/2 hour at first to every 15 minutes to every 3-5 minutes towards the end.)

 - When almost fully reduced, sterilize cleaned jars in a 250F oven for 20 minutes and boil jar lids.